netsells/vue-storybook-test-utils/README.md

 Most of your test composition and variants (e.g. props, slots) is already setup as part of storybook for use in component-first development and Visual Regression Testing process.
 It makes little sense to do this setup twice.
 This module allows you to pass your stories directly to the `@vue/test-utils` package and have the wrappers automatically generated with your provided props and story markup.

+Note: Version `1.x` of this package works with the following stack:

+- Nuxt 2
+- Storybook 6
+- Webpack
+- Jest

+For Nuxt 3 see version `2.x` or greater

 ## Installation

 ```sh